Flat 60% off

 What is a Routing Table?

-Routing Table Definition: A routing table is a data structure used by routers to store network path information, and using it determine the best route for forwarding data packets to their intended destinations.
+Routing Table Definition: A routing table is a data structure used by routers to store network path information and use it to determine the best route for forwarding data packets to their intended destinations.

 routing table image